Steve Hilton: Career

-After graduating, Hilton worked for the Conservative Central Office, where he came to know David Cameron and Rachel Whetstone, who became his wife and, later, Senior Vice-President of Policy and Communications for Uber.
-He liaised with the party's advertising firm, Saatchi and Saatchi, and was praised by Maurice Saatchi, who remarked, "No one reminds me as much of me when young as Steve."
-During this time Hilton bought the "New Labour, New Danger" demon eyes poster campaign for the Conservatives' pre-general election campaign in 1996, which won an award from the advertising industry's Campaign magazine at the beginning of 1997.
-The Conservatives later experienced their worst election defeat for more than half a century, with some journalists speculating that the poster contrasted unfavorably with Labour's more positive campaign.
-In 2005, Hilton lost to future Secretary of State for Education Michael Gove in the selection process for the Surrey Heath constituency of Parliament.
+After graduating, Hilton worked for the Conservative Central Office, where he came to know David Cameron and Rachel Whetstone, who became his wife and was later hired as Senior Vice-President of Policy and Communications for Uber.
+Hilton liaised with the party's advertising firm, Saatchi and Saatchi.
+During this time Hilton bought the "New Labour, New Danger" demon eyes poster campaign for the Conservative Party's pre-general election campaign in 1996, which won an award from the advertising industry's Campaign magazine at the beginning of 1997.

+The Conservatives later experienced their worst election defeat for more than half a century, with some journalists speculating that the poster contrasted unfavourably with Labour's more positive campaign.
+Prior to the 2005 general election, Hilton lost to the future education secretary Michael Gove in his bid to be the Conservative candidate in Surrey Heath.

-Hilton talked of the need to "replace" the traditionally minded grassroots membership of the Conservative Party, which he considered to be preventing the party from adopting a more metropolitan attitude for social issues.
+Hilton talked of the need to "replace" the traditionally minded grassroots membership of the Conservative Party, which he considered to be preventing the party from adopting a more metropolitan attitude towards social issues.

 It is alleged that Hilton said "I voted Green" after the Labour landslide of 2001, but then worked with Cameron to re-fashion the Conservative Party as "green" and progressive.
-According to The Economist Hilton "remains appallingly understood".
-There were reports that Hilton's 'blue sky thinking' caused conflict in Whitehall and, according to Nicholas Watt of The Guardian, Liberal Democrats around deputy prime minister Nick Clegg considered him to be a "refreshing but wacky thinker".
+According to The Economist in 2012 Hilton "remains appallingly understood".
+There were reports that Hilton's "blue sky thinking" caused conflict in Whitehall and, according to Nicholas Watt of The Guardian, Liberal Democrats around deputy prime minister Nick Clegg considered him to be a "refreshing but wacky thinker".

 Hilton was satirised by the BBC comedy The Thick of It as the herbal-tea drinking publicist Stewart Pearson.

-Hilton was director of strategy for the UK prime minister David Cameron from 2010 to 2012, working alongside James O'Shaughnessy, Baron O'Shaughnessy, the Director of the Number 10 Policy Unit.

-His last memo concerned the advocacy of severe decreases of the number of civil servants in the United Kingdom and further decreases of welfare.
+Hilton was director of strategy for Cameron from 2010 to 2012, working alongside James O'Shaughnessy, the director of the Number 10 Policy Unit.
+His last memo advocated severely reducing the number of civil servants and further decreasing benefits.

+Hilton moved to California in 2012.

 Hilton is a co-founder and former CEO of Crowdpac.com, a Silicon Valley technology start-up company.
 In April 2016, Crowdpac initiated a beta service in the UK.
 Hilton resigned from Crowdpac in May 2018.
-Crowdpac also suspended fundraising for Republican candidates.
+Crowdpac also suspended fundraising for Republican Party candidates.